 The research team is investigating the regions of the human brain that react to these stimuli.
 These are the hypothalamus, the striatum and the frontal-parietal region.
 According to a paper co-published by Associate Professor Verdejo-Garcia in the International Journal of Obesity last year, human imaging studies have shown that choices between foods with different reward values activate, in the brain, the ventromedial prefrontal cortex, the posterior cingulate cortex and the striatum.
 Food can be “over-valued” as a stimuli, which affects biases.
 The problem is, however, that unlike other addictions, food is necessary to stay alive.
 A person can live without alcohol, or gambling, but not without food.

 The Monash team uses an innovative method to measure decision-making in research participants.
 It's called a 'Food Choice Task’ on a machine called the Gustometer.
 It projects randomised images of healthy (low sugar and fat) drinks with unhealthy versions – for example, chocolate milkshakes versus vegetable juices.
 Participants are asked to select an option based on what they prefer.
 The machine them pumps a small amount of the actual drink into a mouthpiece, and MRI images are recorded in order to map brain activations in relation to food choice.

-The team is also developing a smartphone app called Tilt Task, which uses approach-avoidance training to reduce automatic approach biases – so it reduces the temptation to reach for unhealthy foods.
+The team is also developing a smartphone app which uses approach-avoidance training to reduce automatic approach biases – so it reduces the temptation to reach for unhealthy foods.
 In the app, unhealthy foods tilt backwards (as the user is looking at them), which means most people would tend to avoid them without actually being told to do so.